-Our attractive yields and expert advisors help the investor to find the ideal strategy to achieve all its goals.
+The attractive yields generated in different years and our expert advisors help the investor to find the ideal strategy to achieve all its financial goals.

-The investment funds managed for our clients are six: MONEX28, MONEXCP, MONEXM+, MONEXCR, MONEXCR, MONEXIN, and MONEXIQ.
+The investment funds managed for our clients are six: MONEX28, MONEXCP, MONEXM+, MONEXCR, MONEXIN, and MONEXIQ.

-Below are some of the most outstanding achievements of Monex Operadora de Fondos:
+Below, we show some of the most outstanding achievements of Monex Operadora de Fondos: